Girl Scouts of America

 President and CEO, Jewish Council for Public Affairs

 Prior to his position at JCPA, David served as a consultant dedicated to assisting organizations and communities in strengthening their Israel education, engagement and advocacy work.
 He is also founder of Culture Solutions LLC, which works with non-profits on strategic planning and culture change efforts.
 He served as Executive Director of The David Project from August 2010- September 2014.
 During his time at The David Project, David transformed and re-branded the organization, focusing on the need for expanding relationships with campus opinion leaders, intensifying efforts at particular campuses and utilizing a more nuanced approach for discussions about Israel.
 David also spent 13 years at the American Jewish Committee, where he began as director of the Washington regional office and served in management roles overseeing regional offices and national and local programming and advocacy.
 During his time at AJC, David was a leading advocate for Israel on the legislative, diplomatic, media and inter-group relations fronts.
-He has provided pro-Israel media training in cities across the country and to Israeli diplomats based in the U.S. David was a leading player in the successful nationwide effort to overturn the decision of the Presbyterian Church USA to divest its holdings from Israel.
-David is also a passionate advocate for education change, writing a series of opinion pieces for the Washington Post and Education Week.
+He has provided pro-Israel media training in cities across the country and to Israeli diplomats based in the U.S. David is also a passionate advocate for education change, writing a series of opinion pieces for the Washington Post and Education Week.

 Executive Director, NRPE